-A steam boat dinner can take several hours since are usually a wide variety of raw food served to be put into the soup like meat, fish, vegetables, eggs, tofu, noodles and so on.
-This leaves plenty of time to chat until the food is ready to eat and it is time to put in the next round of food.
-In Malaysia there usually 2 types of soups - regular soup and spicy tom yum soup.
+A steam boat dinner can take several hours since there is usually a wide variety of raw food available to be put into the soup like meat, fish, vegetables, eggs, tofu, noodles and so on.
+This leaves plenty of time to chat until the food is ready to eat and it is time to put in the next round.
+In Malaysia there are usually 2 types of soups - regular soup and spicy tom yum soup.
 Some steam boat restaurants have special tables with a pot and stove already integrated.

 Steamboats refer to a variety of dishes eaten throughout East Asia, where ingredients are cooked in a simmering pot of broth at the table, usually communally, similar to a fondue.
 Typical steamboat ingredients include thinly sliced meat, leafy vegetables, mushrooms, tofu, noodles or seafood.
 The cooked food is either eaten with a dipping sauce, or sometimes as a soup.